Reaction-Diffusion by the Gray-Scott Model: Pearson's Parameterization

 In the systems this equation is modeling, the area where the reaction occurs is physically adjacent to a large supply of U and separated by something that limits its flow, such as a semi-permeable membrane; replenishment takes place via diffusion across the membrane, at a rate proportional to the concentration difference Δ[U] across the membrane.
 The value 1 represents the concentration of U in this supply area, and F corresponds to the permeability of the membrane.

-Also, note that the original Gray-Scott model, with only a single quantity for the concentration of U and V that is equal throughout the tank, can effectively be thought of as the zero-dimensional case.
-Its dynamics are seen in any oscillatory or dynamic phenomena that have a long wavelength in space.
+The original Gray-Scott model, with only a single quantity for the concentration of U and V that is equal throughout the tank, can effectively be thought of as the zero-dimensional case.
+In the 2-D simulations shown here, the "zero-dimensional" behavior is seen in any oscillatory or dynamic phenomena that have a long wavelength in space.
+For example, at F=0.026, k=0.049, the U changes to V pretty quickly, but there is a sort of damped oscillation as the system approaches the steady-state equilibrium concentrations; and the same is seen in the original Gray-Scott system.

 Classification of Patterns